Master of Social Work

 The present study was an exploratory investigation of how individuals who have aged out of foster care navigate romantic relationships in early adulthood.
 Previous research highlights the importance of supportive relationships to youth in care; this is often looked at through the lens of formal supports such as relationships with caseworkers or mentors (Ahrens, DuBois, Richardson, Fan, & Lozano, 2008; Augsberger & Swenson, 2015).
 The current study is the first of its’ kind to focus solely on foster youth’s romantic and sexual relationships, and the potential ameliorating effects of relationships for a population that has historically faced multiple challenges and poor outcomes.
 Nine participants completed a survey, and questions assessed respondents' levels of satisfaction and feelings of safety within their relationships, highlighted traits they value in a partner, and considered how individuals see romantic relationships fitting into their lives.
 Findings were discussed using an attachment and psychosocial identity development lens.

 Flood, Margaux E., "Navigating romantic relationships among individuals aging out of foster care" (2017).
-Theses, Dissertations, and Projects.
-1933.
+Masters Thesis, Smith College, Northampton, MA.

 Available for download on Saturday, August 20, 2022